 The Pooling and Servicing Agreement will also provide that neither the Servicer, nor any director, officer, employee or agent of the Servicer, will be under any liability to the Trustee, the Securities Administrator, the Trust Agent, the Trust or the Certificateholders for the taking of any action or for refraining from the taking of any action in good faith pursuant to the Pooling and Servicing Agreement; provided, however, that none of the Servicer, any subcontractor, or any director, officer, employee or agent of the Servicer will be protected against any liability that would otherwise be imposed by reason of willful misfeasance, bad faith or negligence in the performance of its duties or by reason of reckless disregard of his or its obligations and duties thereunder.
-The Pooling and Servicing Agreement will further provide that, subject to certain limitations, the Servicer, and any director, officer, employee or agent of the Servicer will be entitled to indemnification from the assets of the Trust and will be held harmless against any loss, liability or expense incurred in connection with the performance of its duties and obligations and any legal action relating to the Pooling and Servicing Agreement or the Certificates, other than any loss, liability or expense incurred by reason of willful misfeasance, bad faith or negligence in the performance of its duties thereunder or by reason of reckless disregard of its obligations and duties thereunder.
+The Pooling and Servicing Agreement will further provide that, subject to certain limitations, the Servicer, and any director, officer, employee or agent of the Servicer will be held harmless against any loss, liability or expense incurred in connection with the performance of its duties and obligations and any legal action relating to the Pooling and Servicing Agreement or the Certificates, other than any loss, liability or expense incurred by reason of willful misfeasance, bad faith or negligence of its duties thereunder or by reason of reckless and be against any loss, liability or expense incurred in connection with the performance of its duties and obligations and any legal action relating to the Pooling and Servicing Agreement or the Certificates, other than any loss, liability or expense incurred in connection with the performance of its duties thereunder or by reason of willful misfeasance, bad faith or negligence in the performance of its duties thereunder or by reason of the service of the servi reckless disregard of its obligations and duties thereunder.
 In addition, the Pooling and Servicing Agreement will provide, subject to the limitations set forth therein, that the Servicer will not be under any obligation to appear in, prosecute or defend any legal action unless such action is related to its duties under the Pooling and Servicing Agreement and that in its opinion may involve it in any expense or liability; provided, however, that the Servicer may in its discretion undertake any action, subject to the terms of the Pooling and Servicing Agreement, related to its obligations under the Pooling and Servicing Agreement that it may deem necessary or desirable with respect to the Pooling and Servicing Agreement and the rights and duties of the parties under the Pooling and Servicing Agreement and the interests of the Certificateholders.
 In such event, the legal expenses and costs of such action and any liability resulting therefrom will be expenses, costs and liabilities of the Trust and the Servicer will be entitled to be reimbursed therefor out of the Collection Account in accordance with the Pooling and Servicing Agreement.